 Adding storage can be expensive, so unless you're ready to part with the dollars your first step should be to revamp your existing closets.
 You can do it, and for less money than you might think.
 Let's get started.

 Do you need to keep all that stuff?
-I'm as guilty as anyone out there of hanging onto things, and paperwork is my downfall, everything from old magazines to fifteen-year-old canceled checks.
-But I'm trying to get better, taking a hard look at everything I own and trashing things that aren't important.
+Are you as guilty as anyone out there of hanging onto things like paperwork, everything from old magazines to fifteen-year-old canceled checks?

 So before you decide how much storage you need, decide what you can throw away, sell, or donate.
 And look on the bright side--if you pitch it now you won't have to pack and move it later.